 - Museum Hours

-Join us for a tour led by our Docents.
+Please join us for a tour led by our docents

 You ultimately judge the civility of a society not by how it treats the rich, the powerful, the protected and the highly esteemed, but by how it treats the poor, the disfavored, and the disadvantaged.